arnaou/fair_gc/README.md

 This project provides a fair and reproducible framework for benchmarking classical group-contribution (GC) models and modern machine learning (ML) approaches for property prediction.
 It addresses the common criticism of GC models by ensuring proper validation and comparison with ML models across a wide range of properties.

+The main innovation here is the construction of a hybrid-data splitting strategy that accounts for the presence of groups. the strategy first identify the smallest subset of data for which all available groups are present.
+Then it fills up untill a specific given split ratio using data samples either: randomly or using Butina splitting given a pecific cut-off.
+This way, one avoids loosing out on groups when developping models. that uses groups as features.

 ---

 ## Table of Contents